Beyond Log Likelihood: Probability-Based Objectives for Supervised Fine-Tuning across the Model Capability Continuum: Introduction

-To this end, we conduct a comprehensive study to demystify which scenarios suit NLL and which suit other objectives.
+To this end, we conduct a comprehensive study to demystify \textbf{which scenarios suit NLL and which suit other objectives}, \emph{rather than advocating a single ``one-size-fits-all'' loss}.
 Our study uncovers a critical dimension that governs the behavior of different objectives: the \textbf{model-capability continuum}.
-This continuum reflects the strength of prior signals inherited from pretraining: some domains (e.g., math with abundant pretraining tokens) align well with the model’s priors, while others (e.g., novel puzzles with no pretraining exposure) do not, as illustrated in Fig.~\ref{fig:figure1}.
+This continuum reflects the strength of prior signals inherited from pretraining: some domains (\emph{e.g.}, math with abundant pretraining tokens) align well with the model’s priors, while others (\emph{e.g.}, novel puzzles with no pretraining exposure) do not, as illustrated in Fig.~\ref{fig:figure1}.
 Accordingly, the effectiveness of a learning objective depends on prior strength: prior-leaning objectives excel when priors are reliable, whereas prior-averse ones remain necessary when priors are weak.

-We validate this perspective through extensive experiments spanning seven model backbones, fourteen benchmarks, and three domains.
+We validate this perspective through extensive experiments spanning 8 model backbones, 27 benchmarks, and 7 domains.
 Our results reveal a clear continuum in how objectives behave: at the \emph{model-strong} end, where base models already provide reliable priors, probability-based objectives that downweight low-probability tokens (e.g., $-p$, $-p^{10}$, or thresholded variants) consistently outperform NLL.
 At the \emph{model-weak} end, where priors are misaligned with the data, NLL remains dominant by forcing the model to learn broadly from all tokens.
 In the intermediate region, the gap narrows and no single objective prevails.
 Further empirical analyses show that convexity and concavity of the learning objective, as a proxy for the degree to which model priors are respected, has opposite effects across the continuum.
-Likelihood estimation on the training set, as a proxy for empirical risk minimization, exhibits the same inversion.
+Likelihood estimation on the training set exhibits the same inversion.

 To elucidate these findings, we provide theoretical underpinnings that characterize when and why different objectives outperform others.
 We characterize a sufficient condition showing that a more prior-leaning (\emph{e.g.,} $-p$) achieve greater loss reduction than NLL in the model-strong end in gradient flow.
 The opposite holds in the model-weak end, where NLL achieves larger reductions.
-This theoretical characterization mirrors our empirical results and provides a principled explanation of how objective form and model capability interact.
+This theoretical characterization mirrors our empirical results and provides a principled explanation of how the objective form and the model capability interact.